Club Profile

 Brighton and Hove Albion

-Brighton and Hove Albion is a club gearing up for its seventh top-flight season in a row after not being there for more than three decades before.
-And this year they’re in Europe for the first time ever!
-It’s one of the best short football trips outside London, as well: great town, lovely area, terrific new stadium.
+Brighton and Hove Albion has become the model of a smaller club being run very well.
+It’s also one of the best short football trips outside London, as well: great town, lovely area, terrific new stadium.

 LOCATION: Brighton (Hove is the town next door) is one hour south of Victoria station in London.